Get,

 The JN.1 variant of COVID is structurally similar to another older variant of Omicron that the CDC has been studying since August 2023, called BA.2.86 or the Pirola variant.
 Some minor mutations of the spike protein differentiate JN.1 from BA.2.86.

 The novel coronavirus mutates at least four times more slowly than other RNA viruses like the influenza virus.
 This means that fewer new variants show up every year.
-There also don’t seem to be many antigenic changes in the coronavirus mutations (when mutations lead to antigenic drift and antigenic shift, human immunity can’t recognise and fight the virus even if the person is vaccinated).
+There also don’t seem to be many antigenic changes in the coronavirus mutations (when mutations lead to antigenic drift and antigenic shift, human immunity can’t recognize and fight the virus even if the person is vaccinated).

 That means the current COVID-19 vaccines will continue to shield the population from the circulating variants.
-People will still catch the infection when exposed to the covid virus, but vaccines may help reduce the severity and hospitalisations.
+People will still catch the infection when exposed to the covid virus, but vaccines may help reduce the severity and hospitalizations.

-Is JN.1 contagious and what are the JN.1 COVID variant symptoms?
+Is JN.1 Contagious and What are the JN.1 COVID Variant Symptoms?

 In terms of transmissibility and mildness of symptoms, JN.1 is similar to the Omicron variant- BA.2.86.
 In one month, JN.1 became 0.1% of SARS-Cov-2 viruses in the USA.
 It is expected to encompass 15-29% of SARS-CoV in the USA in the coming months.